kyma-project/community/capabilities/logging-tracing-monitoring.md

 This enables the following:
 * Tracing the distributed transaction as it propagates across components and microservices.
 * Tracing end-to-end Event flows including external applications.
-* Identification of culprit components for a failed distributed transaction.
-* Identification of latency and performance bottlenecks in the request flow.
 * Improved debugging in local and remote development.
-* Proactive notification for unhealthy states.
+* Proactive notification for potential unhealthy states.
-* Reactive warning about culprit components.
+* Reactive warning about unhealthy components.